 Type Improvisation on n, 2017, silverpoint with highlight on prepared paper, 10 x 10 inches

-Several of my zoological drawings will be featured in the Denver Art Museum’s Drop-in Drawing Program this month.
+Several of my zoological drawings were featured in the Denver Art Museum’s Drop-in Drawing Program last September.
 From the press release: “Join Drop-In Drawing Instructor Anna Kaye on Tuesday, September 14th from 1-3PM.
 We will take a look at the Denver Art Museum's collection to examine how animals have inspired artists throughout history.
 Anna Kaye will demo a variety of animal forms with multiple mediums and notable artists from our community, Laura Ball, Caroline Douglas, Javier Flores, Tom Mazzullo, Johanna Mueller, and Mai Wyn Schantz, will be sharing their perspectives on animals with us.
 You are invited to create artwork using your choice of materials, methods, and subjects.
 We are excited to create art and explore animals with you!